britram/pins/draft-trammell-inip-pins-latest.md

 ## Authenticity

 A querier must be able to verify that the answers that it gets from the naming service are authentic.

 ### Authenticity of Delegation

-Given a delegation from a superordinate to a subordinate authority, a querier must be able to verify that the superordinate authority authorized the delegation.
+Given a Delegation from a superordinate to a subordinate Authority, a querier must be able to verify that the superordinate Authority authorized the Delegation.

 [EDITOR'S NOTE: DNSSEC does this.]

 ### Authenticity of Response

-The authenticity of every answer must be verifiable by the querier, and the querier must be able to confirm that the answer is correct according to the authority for the subject of the query.
+The authenticity of every answer must be verifiable by the querier, and the querier must be able to confirm that the Association returned in the answer is correct according to the Authority for the Subject of the query.

 [EDITOR'S NOTE: DNSSEC does this.]

 ### Authenticity of Negative Response

-Some queries will yield no association, because no such association exists.
-In this case, the querier must be able to confirm that the authority for the subject of the query asserts that no association exists for the query.
+Some queries will yield no answer, because no such Association exists.
+In this case, the querier must be able to confirm that the Authority for the Subject of the query asserts this lack of Association.

 [EDITOR'S NOTE: DNSSEC does this depending on how well you've set it up?]